The Complete Beginner's Completely Incomplete Guide to Oxygen Not Included

-One option (though I rarely use this approach myself) is to have a cooling loop that cools a section outside the cool steam vent chamber.
+One option, which I don't use myself but I saw the idea in a Francis John YouTube video, is to have a cooling loop that cools a section outside the cool steam vent chamber.
 Then you use automation to open and close a door between the two areas to regulate temperature transfer between them.
 (When the door is open that area will be a vacuum, and so no temperature transfer will take place.)

 Use materials with a high thermal conductivity rating for the door and the tiles (walls) on either side of it.
 E.g. steel for the door and diamond (or metal tiles if you don't have diamond) for the walls.
 (Temperature transfer basics are covered elsewhere in the guide.)

 Another option is to have a cooling loop that runs by the vent, cooling the steam as it comes out.

 Note: the liquid in your cooling loop can get very hot, potentially above water's boiling point.
 So a liquid that can handle +100C is recommended, for instance oil or petroleum.